Read Our School Blogs:

 Each year, our students show not only an increase in literacy and comprehension, but they self-report increased confidence in reading, writing, and self-expression.
 Weekly publications of their work help students see the value in their creative thinking and allow them to share their poems with family, teachers, and the community.

 Our program provides a number of creative cultural opportunities outside of the classroom as well.
-Last year, our students performed in a Teen Poetry Reading at CPL’s beautiful Harold Washington Library, and last month our students performed original poems live on stage at the Chicago Symphony Orchestra!
+Recent opportunities include: our TEAM Englewood students performing in a Teen Poetry Reading at CPL’s beautiful Harold Washington Library, a year-long collaboration the Chicago Symphony Orchestra, including out students performing live at the CSO, and a collaboration with the Gwendolyn Brook Centennial celebration.

 Every year, we honor our talented students at the All Schools Reading, a final celebration of a year of poetry well done.
 One student from each residency classroom reads in a beautiful room at the Chicago Cultural Center.
 Please join us and see our program in action!
-This year the All Schools Reading happens Wednesday, May 4th, 5:30-6:30pm, in Randolph Square at the Chicago Cultural Center, 78 E. Washington, Chicago, IL, 60602.
-(Randolph Square is located inside the Randolph Street entrance to the Cultural Center.)
+This year the All Schools Reading happens Wednesday, May 31st, at the Poetry Foundation.
+(Stay tuned for final details!)

 The skeleton of a ladybug.